-^e One chick killed by nesting female upon return to the nest following fostering.

-^f One chick disappeared from nest under unknown circumstances.
+$^{\rm e}$ One chick killed by nesting female upon return to the nest following fostering. $^{\rm f}$ One chick disappeared from nest under unknown circumstances.

-^g Hacked by Ventana Wilderness Sanctuary in Big Sur, CA.
+^g Hacked by Ventana Wilderness Sanctuary in central California.

-The purpose of this project is to maintain the breeding bald eagles on Catalina Island in the interim between completion of the injury assessment studies and the full-scale environmental restoration program that will be possible after final settlement of the case.
-This report summarizes the results of the egg and chick manipulations and subsequent monitoring for the nesting season of 1999.
-While the USFWS, through the Montrose Trustee Council, did not fund any activities associated with fostering or hacking captive-reared eagle chicks on Catalina Island, we present data on the outcome of these efforts to provide a better understanding of the status of the population.
-Our restoration and management objectives were to (1) document the chronology of nesting for all breeding pairs on the island, (2) collect eggs from wild nests on Catalina Island for artificial incubation, (3) foster viable eggs or healthy chicks into active nests, (4) collect tissues (blood, prey items, non-hatching eggs and embryos) for analyses of contaminants, (5) quantify incubation behavior, (6) quantify the behavior of adults and chicks between the time of hatching and fledging, (7) identify food items and quantify the rate at which prey deliveries were made to the nest, (8) release additional eagles on the island by using artificial nest platforms, and (9) monitor movement and behavior of all chicks fledged from wild and artificial nests on the island.
+The purpose of this project is to maintain the breeding bald eagles on Catalina Island in the interim between completion of the injury assessment studies and the full-scale environmental restoration program now being planned.
+This report summarizes the results of the egg and chick manipulations and subsequent monitoring for the nesting season of 2001.
+Our restoration and management objectives were to: (1) document the chronology of nesting for all breeding pairs on the island, (2) collect eggs from wild nests on Catalina Island for artificial incubation, (3) foster healthy chicks into active nests, (4) collect tissues (blood, prey items, non-hatching eggs and embryos) for analyses of contaminants, (5) quantify incubation behavior, (6) quantify the behavior of adults and chicks between the time of hatching and fledging, (7) identify food items and quantify the rate at which prey deliveries were made to the nest, (8) release additional eagles on the island by using artificial nest platforms, and (9) monitor movement and behavior of all chicks fledged from wild and artificial nests on the island.